Frequently Asked Questions (FAQs)

 Does KinderHaus use a waitlist for students whom it cannot accommodate?

 Yes.
 KinderHaus offers spots to families on a first come basis.
-Students who cannot be offered a spot may be placed on a waitlist and KinderHaus will contact families on the waitlist based on spaces that become available, also on a first come, first serve basis.
+Students who cannot be offered a spot will be placed on a waitlist and KinderHaus will contact families on the waitlist based on spaces that become available, also on a first come, first serve basis.

 No. Children who attend KinderHaus do not need to be potty trained before the start of school.